Personal Fundraising Pages

 How can I edit my page?

-Click on the Edit Personalized Content button at the top of your page to edit or add any information.
-There might be default text there to help get you started.
-Either way, you can add your own story, share why you feel this is a good time/trip for where you feel God leading, what you are hoping to do while you are there, or even what you hope to experience.
+If your Organization has set permissions to allow participants to edit their fundraising pages you will be able to click on the Edit Personalized Content button at the top of your page to edit or add any information.
+There might be default text there to help get you started (this would be set by your Organization).
+Here, you can add your own story, share why you feel this is a good time/trip for where you feel God leading, what you are hoping to do while you are there, or even what you hope to experience.
 Need some help on what to write?
 Check out the next section below.
+If you are not seeing the Edit Personalized Content button, your Organization has chosen to keep generic text in this area.

 If you have a video that helps explain this to potential supporters, you can also include that link here.
 Additionally, you can upload a background image (your personalized profile image is loaded on your profile).
 If you uploaded the wrong one by mistake, just upload the correct image and click "Save Changes".